githwxi/ATS-Xanadu/srcgen2/xsyncpy/README.md

 one's codebase becomes large and complex.
 So many software projects have collapsed under their own complexity for the need of further development!

+[comment]: # HX-2026-02-22: The linearity checker is functioning!